HL7NZ/nhi/input/pagecontent/updateBirth.md

 * _Patient update-birth birthdate errors_
   * _birth-date has been validated against a verified source, and must only be modified by authorised users_
-  * _birth-date can only be set to a ‘Registered’ value by an authorised Agency_
+  * _birth-date can only be set to a ‘registered’ value by an authorised Agency_
   * _The patient identity information supplied may result in transformation of this NHI.
 Please resubmit or contact NHI administration._
   * _birth-date-information-source is required when birth-date is present_
   * _birth-date is required when birth-date-information-source is present_